solita/ansible-role-solita.jenkins/doc/solita.jenkins.rst

 Plugins
 -------

 To add plugins to your Jenkins installation, list their plugin IDs in the variable ``solita_jenkins_plugins``.
-You can find a plugin's plugin ID on its `wiki page <https://wiki.jenkins-ci.org/display/JENKINS/Plugins>`_.
+You can find a plugin's ID on its `wiki page <https://wiki.jenkins-ci.org/display/JENKINS/Plugins>`_.

 .. note ::

-    This role depends on the the `Job DSL plugin`_ and always installs it.
+    This role depends on the `Job DSL plugin`_ and always installs it.

 Examples
 ========